 The RF signals in the spectra can be taken as a relative measure for the absorption strengths.
 We make use of this and plot in Fig.\,\ref{Fig2}c the signal intensities at an arbitrary Raman shift of 12 cm$^{-1}$, close to the spectral cutoff of the Raman spectrometer, versus laser energy (black dots in Fig.\,\ref{Fig2}c), assuming that this signal is proportional to the RF.
 Two maxima can be recognized.
 The first and the second maximum originates from the orange and red region of spectra in Fig.\,\ref{Fig2}a, i.e., from the HX$^-$ and X$^0$ resonances, respectively.
 The blue solid line in Fig.\,\ref{Fig2}c is a fit to the experimental data with two Lorentzians.
 The ratio of the absorption strengths of HX$^-$ to X$^0$ is about 0.69.
 Comparing this value to calculations of the relative absorption strengths of excitons and trions in MoSe$_2$ \cite{Tempelaar2019}, we can get a rough estimate of the density of background electrons to be $n\sim 6\times 10^{11}$ cm$^{-2}$.
-A PL spectrum with nonresonant 532-nm excitation wavelength is plotted in the upper part of Fig.\,\ref{Fig2}c.
+A PL spectrum from an MoSe$_2$ monolayer part of sample A with nonresonant 532-nm excitation wavelength is plotted in the upper part of Fig.\,\ref{Fig2}c.
+The charged exciton of the monolayer is labeled as X$^-$.
 Comparing both curves, we find that the maxima, corresponding to X$^0$, are approximately at the same energetic position of about 1663 meV in PL and RF (indicated by a vertical dashed line in Fig.\,\ref{Fig2}c).
-For the HX$^-$ resonance, however, there is a discrepancy of about 5 meV between both measurements.
-First of all, we conclude from these findings that the X$^0$ signal in both measurements is stemming from free excitons, since there is no significant energy shift between absorption and PL, while the trion signal is of different origin in both measurements: It is created by free HX$^-$ in RF, since this is an instantaneous process, but by localized trions, or, excitons bound to localized charges, in PL, since there, excitons relax to the energetically lowest states before recombination.
-Following from this, we conclude that the binding energy of the free HX$^-$ with respect to the X$^0$ in our heterostructure sample is about 25 meV (cf.\;Fig.\;\ref{Fig2}c).
+For the HX$^-$ and X$^-$ resonances, however, there is a discrepancy of about 5 meV between both measurements.
+First of all, we conclude that the binding energy of the free HX$^-$ with respect to the X$^0$ in our heterostructure sample is about 25 meV (cf.\;Fig.\;\ref{Fig2}c).